data2type/xslt-checker/README.md

 The output directory will be used to store the result of the XSLT Checker.
 The result contains two versions of the same report.
 One in XML and one in plain text format.

-Both report versions lists all respected commands which was never used when all files of the Input Data Set was processed by the Main Stylesheet.
+Both report versions list all respected commands which were never used when all files of the Input Data Set was processed by the main stylesheet.

 The default output directory is [{$projectDir}/sample/result](sample/result)

 ## Restrictions ##

-Currently the XSLT Checker has the following restrictions:
+Currently following restrictions apply to the XSLT Checker:

 - It works on Windows systems only.
 - Java needs to be installed - the environment variable `java` should be set.